rdecuir/Local-Dev-Test-Cluster/README.md

 # Notes
 Need to remove istio this is not the set up of the office cluster

-./bootstrap.sh up dev ingress
+./bootstrap/bootstrap.sh up

-maybe not
+- Need to fix goldilock with ingress, need to use built in ingress for it and argocd